 You’ve got to watch out once the courgettes start to emerge as they can grow from very small to ready to eat in a matter of days.
 In fact you should have courgettes on your plate within two months of planting.
 When the courgettes are about 10cm long you can pick them and eat them.
 The flower’s edible too, so there’s hardly any waste.
 Once you pick them, the courgettes will grow back for the whole season.
 You’ll have plenty to experiment with.

 The main high-street home stores such as Homebase, B&Q and even Tesco have gardening departments that are great for getting seeds, compost, fertilisers and tools.
 Most of the plants they sell are floral but you can get a good variety of vegetables seeds and some grow-your-own kits if you look around.

 There are also lots of internet sites that will deliver your plants right to your door if you can’t get to the garden centre.
-Crocus has a good variety of seeding potatoes and other vegetables available to buy online and there’s a one-off delivery charge of less than £5.00, which isn’t that much considering you could be buying several kilos of supplies.
+Crocus has a good variety of seeding potatoes and other vegetables available to buy online and there’s a one-off delivery charge of less than £5.00.
+It isn’t that much considering you could be buying several kilos of supplies.

 Obviously there are hundreds of other fruits and vegetables that you can grow that we haven’t touched on here.

-There’s a great BBC book by Carol Klein called Grow Your Own Veg that’s recommended by the RHS, which you can get for £7.94 on Amazon.co.uk and should be a great help.
+There’s a great BBC book by Carol Klein called Grow Your Own Veg that’s recommended by the RHS.
+Get it for £7.94 on Amazon.co.uk.

 Have you had much luck growing vegetables?
 Maybe you now feel inspired to give it a try?
 Let us know in the comments section below.